-- My Last Day on Earth is an excellent tool to assess how you live your life and the values you have adopted.
+- Funeral Meditation is an excellent tool to reflect on how you live your life and the values you have adopted.

 - Living in line with the personal values we hold requires us to understand and focus on the important things in life.
-Use the Caring About the Right Things worksheet to better understand your values.
+Use the Core Values Worksheet to better understand your values.

 - The rhythm and type of breathing affect both our psychology and physiology dramatically.
 Try out Diaphragmatic Breathing (belly breathing) to see the difference that changing your breathing can make.

 - This article provides you with free positive psychology PDFs, to help you apply more positive psychology in prisons.